danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 ```

 ### Connector Output:
-The connector generates a metadata extract file in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file) and stores the file in the local 'output' directory within the connector.
-It also uploads the file to a Google Cloud Storage bucket as specified in --output_bucket and --output_folder (unless in --local-output_only mode)
+The connector generates a metadata extract file in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file) and stores the file locally in the 'output' directory.
+The connector also uploads the file to the Google Cloud Storage bucket and folder specified in the --output_bucket and --output_folder parameters (unless the --local-output_only parameter is used)

 A sample output from the SQL Server connector can be found [here](sample/sqlserver_output_sample.jsonl).